 Drinking Water Doesn’t Hydrate Your Skin Like You Think it Does

-Drinking Alcohol DOES Affect Your Skin—But Not in a Good Way
+Drinking Alcohol Does Affect Your Skin But Not in a Good Way

-I know, I know—this isn’t something anyone wants to hear.
-I normally don’t suggest to people that they completely cut out their beloved coffee, but since we’re talking about how food and drink affect the skin, I thought coffee (and caffeine in general) was worth mentioning.
+I know, I know—this isn’t something you want to hear.
+I normally don’t suggest completely cutting out coffee, but since we’re talking about how food and drinks affect the skin, I thought coffee (and caffeine in general) was worth mentioning.
 While caffeine doesn’t cause breakouts, it could make them worse by increasing cortisol levels (a stress hormone) in our bodies.
 This is especially true if you drink coffee when you’re already feeling stressed.
 You see, caffeine can actually double your body’s stress response.

 Of course, none of these are hard-and-fast rules.
 As with everything related to food and skin, the relationship between coffee and breakouts is complicated.
 For example, one study found that drinking coffee could actually improve the appearance of the skin.
 In the end, it really comes down to how much coffee you drink, what time of day you drink it, and what you add to it.
-And like any information that I’m sharing, it’s also possible that none of these will have an effect on your skin.
+Like any information that I’m sharing, it’s also possible that none of these will have any effect on your skin.

 You Can Eat a Clean, Healthy Diet and Still Have Skin Problems

 “I don’t know why I still struggle with breakouts when I eat such a clean diet.”
 This is something I hear almost every day.
-The truth is that acne is a disease of the skin for which there is no known cure.
-After all this time treating acne, I’ve been able to identify these 11 common causes of blemishes, but it’s almost never possible to say exactly which combination of factors is causing someone’s acne.
-And trust me, when it comes to acne-prone skin types, nature has a twisted sense of humor.
-You can do everything right and still break out sometimes.
+The truth is that acne is a disease for which there’s no known cure.
+After 30 years of being an esthetician, I’ve been able to identify 11 common causes of blemishes, but it’s almost never possible to say exactly which combination of factors is the cause.
+Trust me, when it comes to acne-prone skin types, nature has a twisted sense of humor.
+You can do everything right and still break out.
 The true underlying cause of blemishes, while still mysterious, likely involves genetics and can sometimes boil down to a simple case of bad luck.
 If there was a one-size-fits-all cure, we would ALL know about it.
 For now, we’ll have to settle for understanding the science behind breakouts.

-Let me be perfectly clear: the things I’ve shared in this post are my beliefs and observations based on thirty years of treating skin.
-The connection between food and skin is far from black and white.
-It’s important to know that we are all unique, and every person’s skin will respond differently based on what it’s exposed to.
+Let me be perfectly clear—the things I’ve shared in this post are my beliefs and observations based on 30 years of caring for skin.
+The connection between food and skin is far from black and white, and it’s important to remember that we’re all unique.
+Every person’s skin will respond differently based on what it’s exposed to.
 If you want to explore the food-skin connection, you might consider keeping a food diary to keep track of everything you eat.
 You could very well discover some patterns that help you learn what does and doesn’t work for your skin.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
 Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”